alinex/bash-lib/docs/libs/info.md

 ### ip_country / ip_city

 Return country or city of public IP.
-This may be the point it is routed from private to public network.
+This is the point, where it is routed from private to public network.
+The city can be blank.

 ## Packages